LaurePiechaczyk/project4-code-institute-django/README.md

 [View the live project here.](https://project4-interim-vs-10nov21.herokuapp.com/)

 DieDerDas is a website to learn the gender of German nouns with colors.
-It is an original Idea I had 2 years ago when I started to learn German and 'i had made a first website prototype in 2020 (not online anymore).
+It's an original idea I had 2 years ago when I started learning German and I made a first prototype of the site in 2020 (which is no longer online).

-In this version, users can login and interact with the database to enter there set of Nouns or they can use the default nouns.
+In this version, users can log in and interact with the database to enter their own set of nouns or they can use the default nouns.

 This project is built as part of a project for the [code institute](https://codeinstitute.net/) (training to become a web developer).

 <h3 align="center"><img src="static/images/readme/main-readme.png"></h3>